xheuz/blockchain-developer-bootcamp-final-project/README.md

 1. First the Testator needs to connect with its wallet to create a Trust or Will by filling in all required information like time that should pass to release the assets.
 1. Then the Testator will be able to add a beneficiary.
 1. After that the Testator needs to add the assets (ERC-20 or ERC-721 tokens only).
-1. The Testator needs to keep doing a checking within the amount of time selected at the time of creating the Trust or Will.
+1. The Testator needs to keep doing a check-in within the amount of time selected at the time of creating the Trust or Will.
 1. If the Testator dies or it's unable to access the assets then the beneficiary can connect with it's wallet and request the assets to be transfer.
 1. This change the Trust state to RELEASE and it will check against the check in status.
 1. The Trust will emit an event to the Testator to notify about the Trust state change.